newrelic/entity-definitions/docs/relationships/relationship_synthesis.md

 The `domain` and `type` fields can be either hardcoded values or attributes.

 The `identifier` can be constructed using one or multiple fragments.
 Each fragment can be either a `hardcoded string`, an `attribute value`, or a `part of an attribute value`.
+Aditionally, you can also specify operations on strings, like toLowerCase or toUpperCase.

 Optionally, the identifier can be hashed using one of the supported algorithms.
 Currently, the only supported algorithm is `farmHash`.